 “We wanted a phone system where our volunteers could use it from home.
 We needed to be cautious, and it’s helped us keep the staff away from each other instead of having to come into the Hall to get their work done.”

-They started by putting a routing system in place to make sure calls were going to the right representatives and arranged staffing into morning and afternoon shifts.
+They started by putting a call routing system in place to make sure calls were going to the right representatives and arranged morning and afternoon shifts for employees.

 Their phone system is aligned with the local council’s main helpline, so they adjusted business hours to close at four and set up voicemail for after-hours.
 Voicemail notifications have become particularly helpful during peak hours.